Paras2608/Portfolio/README.md

 Hi!
-I'm Paras from Bengaluru, India.
+I'm Paras from Nainital, India.

 I'm a Data enthusisast who loves to find patterns and trends in Data.
 I have a Bachelors of Technology degree in Computer Science and a Data Analytics certification from Google.

-I currently work with the wonderful folks at CareerLabs, bringing magic to Education.
+I have worked for organizations such as CareerLabs in the education domain, and Blue Yonder which is a Supply Chain Giant.

 # **Projects**